 The lectures will introduce new materials and develop the key concepts of the course.
 I will lecture using slides, which are organized into Lectures, and a series of handouts.
-These materials are posted in appropriately labeled folders under Resources on course website, ECON.608D.001.F17, Sakai.
-The slides and handouts for particular lectures should be available on Sakai at least 24 hours before the day I lecture on this topic in class.
-I recommend that you bring a copy to class.
-If I make major changes to the slides, either during or after class, I will post updated versions of them on Sakai.
+These materials are posted in appropriately labeled folders under Resources on course website, ECON.608D.001.F19

-The weekly discussion sections are intended to help you get answers to questions about concepts from the lectures, the problem sets and, later in the course, about past exams.
+The weekly discussion section is intended to help you get answers to questions about concepts from the lectures, the problem sets and, later in the course, about past exams.
 These sessions are not intended to be additional lectures.
-Students should come to the sessions to which they are assigned prepared with questions to ask or send them to the TAs in advance of a session so they can prepare responses to them.
-The discussion sections will start the week of September 5-9.
+Students should come to the session prepared with questions to ask or, better yet, send questions to the TA in advance of a session so they can prepare responses to them.

 There will be 7 problem sets distributed out during the course.
 They will be posted on Sakai, in the "Problem Sets" folder under Resources.
 This folder contains a schedule for when each problem set will be posted and when they are due.
-The problem sets will be turned in to Qiaohui Lin on or before the date they are due.
+The problem sets will be turned in to Tianyu Cui on or before the date they are due.